The Pyramid

 Structure your context as a pyramid, from general to specific:

-1. Domain and purpose.
-What system is this?
+1. Domain and purpose: What system is this?
 What does it do?
 Who uses it?
 (2-3 sentences)

-2. Architecture and conventions.
-How is the codebase organized?
+2. Architecture and conventions: How is the codebase organized?
 What patterns does it follow?
 What are the key abstractions?
 (A paragraph or short list)

-3. Specific context.
-The files, functions, data, and constraints relevant to this particular task.
+3. Specific context: The files, functions, data, and constraints relevant to this particular task.
 (The bulk of your context)

-4. The task itself.
-What you want done, with any constraints on approach.
+4. The task itself: What you want done, with any constraints on approach.

 By the time the model reaches the specific code, it already understands what the system does, how it’s organized, and what conventions to follow.
+Each layer narrows the scope, so the model makes better decisions at each level of detail.

 Example